-- from the background against which it is placed, excluding only the structure necessary to support the sign. - (2) The area of a freestanding, projecting or monument sign that has two or more faces shall be measured by including the area of all faces, unless the two faces are placed back to back and are of equal size, in which case the area of the two back to back faces shall be counted as one face. - (3) The height of a sign shall be measured as the vertical distance from the highest point of the sign to the grade of the adjacent street, or the average grade of the ground immediately beneath the sign. - (4) For buildings with multiple tenants, the sign areas for wall signs, projecting signs and awning signs shall be determined by taking that portion of the front wall of the building applicable to each tenant and computing sign requirements for that portion of the entire wall. - (5) Awning signs will be calculated by the area encompassing the lettering and graphic.
-Calculations will not include the material or fabric of the awning itself. - (m) No signs, including, but not limited to, banners and placards or other publicly displayed structures carrying lettering or designs intended to advertise a business, product or event, shall be placed in, upon, or over any street, public right-of-way, alley or other public place under the jurisdiction and control of the City of Hillsdale, provided, however, that the placement of signs, including but not limited to banners and placards or other publicly displayed structures carrying lettering or designs intended to advertise a business, product or event, in, upon, or over the Highway M-99 right-of-way shall be exempt from this provision, but shall be subject to compliance with all applicable state statutes, rules, regulations and requirements.
+- (1) The area of a sign shall be measured as the area within a single, continuous perimeter composed of any straight line geometric figure which encloses the extreme limits of writing, representation, emblem, logo or graphic, together with any frame or other material or color forming an integral part of the display or used to differentiate the sign from the background against which it is placed, excluding only the structure necessary to support the sign. - (2) The area of a freestanding, projecting or monument sign that has two or more faces shall be measured by including the area of all faces, unless the two faces are placed back to back and are of equal size, in which case the area of the two back to back faces shall be counted as one face. - (3) The height of a sign shall be measured as the vertical distance from the highest point of the sign to the grade of the adjacent street, or the average grade of the ground immediately beneath the sign. - (4) For buildings with multiple tenants, the sign areas for wall signs, projecting signs and awning signs shall be determined by taking that portion of the front wall of the building applicable to each tenant and computing sign requirements for that portion of the entire wall. - (5) Awning signs will be calculated by the area encompassing the lettering and graphic.
+Calculations will not include the material or fabric of the awning itself. - (l) No signs, including, but not limited to, banners and placards or other publicly displayed structures carrying lettering or designs shall be placed in, upon, or over any street, public right-of-way, alley or other public place under the jurisdiction and control of the City of Hillsdale, provided, however, that the placement of signs, including but not limited to banners and placards or other publicly displayed structures carrying lettering or designs in, upon, or over the Highway M-99 right-of-way shall be exempt from this provision, but shall be subject to compliance with all applicable state statutes, rules, regulations and requirements.